 Update: October 3, 2013: Although I have not found any information suggesting that “big government” is “making rainwater harvesting illegal” I have just found some related information that is very, very disturbing.
 This info is old, dating from the late 1930′s and 1942, but is still in effect.
 Read about the Wickard VS Filburn supreme court case here.
 And another, even more disturbing, more recent piece of information: Kelo Vs. (the city of) New London, regarding the power of eminent domain.
 To make a long story shorter, this whole thing boils down to mainly money; and to a lesser degree; agriculture, production quotas, and finding someone else to blame.
 Read the articles for yourself.
 They are not about water, but could easily be.
 Thirty two (32) states (see below) have very little regulation at all on rainwater harvesting.
 ONLY FOUR (4) states severely limit rainwater harvesting.
 Rainwater harvesting is not “illegal in most states” as some would like to think.
 State government laws have NOT been “recently changing” to take away people’s rights to collect rain water.
 There is not some conspiracy by “big government” to “own” the rain.
 There is, however, in every case I have checked, considerable government regulation regarding those who try to hog millions of gallons of water for themselves.
 Wealthy people attempting to set up their own private water monopolies are the ones who scream the loudest.
 All that said, its still a good idea to keep a very close eye on government, and a much closer eye on big business, corporations and “water for profit”.
 Individual cities, counties, and “planned residential communities” may have ordinances making rain barrels, or rain water harvesting against their “laws”, which then puts the “regulation” in the hands of whoever can afford the best legal assistance.
 Corporations offering bottled water for sale and expensive distribution systems installed to enable real estate development are the result.

 Update September 16; regarding West Virginia:

 After several hours of research at the West Virgina state gov’t. website, I found nothing specifically prohibiting rain water harvesting as it would apply to the individual household needing water for domestic purposes by catching a few thousand gallons of rainwater to be stored for future use.
 I did find (again) that there are regulations on wells, ground water, and surface water use and water rights.
 The West Virginia website has an entire page describing how to set up rain water harvesting for the individual home owner.
 It is highly unlikely that rain barrels are “illegal in West Virginia” as far as the state government is concerned.
 Absolutely check with local authorities regarding additional laws.

 Update September 13; regarding Wyoming:

 After several hours of research at the Wyoming state gov’t. website I found nothing specifically prohibiting rain water harvesting as it would apply to the individual household needing water for domestic purposes by catching a few thousand gallons of rainwater to be stored for future use.
 There are hundreds of pages of regulations on wells, ground water, and surface water use and water rights.
 There are very specific laws applying to anything other than “domestic” use, where large volumes of water are to be used (hundreds of gallons per hour).
 Read through the links below.
 Rain, as a direct source of water is not specifically mentioned as it would apply to “regulating” a homeowner setting up a rainwater harvesting system.
 There are laws specifically regulating appropriation of water from natural water flow in rivers, and streams, and flow into and out of lakes.
 The Wyoming state engineer’s office site has the best information.
 If one reads carefully through the state engineer’s office documents and the history of Wyoming water rights a better understanding of the situation in Wyoming may be attained.
 There are big water issues in Wyoming.
 It is very hot and dry there and water is a big issue.
 In areas where rainfall is low, there will likely be local regulations limiting water use.

 Update August 26; regarding Florida:

 Update August 21, 2013 Regarding Maine: I have found

 nothing at the Maine state gov’t website stating that rain barrels, or rain water harvesting by individual homeowners is against state law.
 Also a search through the water rules page turned up nothing about rain barrels or rain water harvesting by individual homeowners.
 I have found a document describing how to set up rain barrels in Portland, Maine.
 There are so many rules about other water issues, that it would take hours to go through them all.
 I spent about 3 hours reading through some of the information.
 The general trend is to regulate and monitor large polluters, new construction, and potential polluters, and situations involving hundreds of thousands of gallons of water.
 It is highly unlikely that the city of Portland, Maine would be encouraging rain barrel use if it were against state law.

 Update August 8, 2013 Regarding Tennessee:

 I have found absolutely nothing on the Tennessee gov’t website to indicate that rain barrels or rain water harvesting by individuals is against the law.
 Above 50,000 gallons per day is mentioned as the lower limit at which any amount above requires a permit.
 This is in regards to ground water.
 Surface water is covered in another regulation but, the regulation does not mention rain water, or rain barrels.
 50,000 gallons a day is wwwwaaaaaaayyyyyy more than anyone will ever collect in a rain barrel or even 100 rain barrels in 1 day.
 Read the info at the links provided above, and search the Tennessee gov’t website.
-If anyone finds “regulations” or “laws” making rain barrels or rain water harvesting below 50,000 gallons per day illegal, please post the link here.
+If anyone finds “regulations” or “Tennessee water laws” making rain barrels or rain water harvesting below 50,000 gallons per day illegal, please post the link here.
 Rainwater harvesting and rain barrels are, in fact, encouraged in the city of Knoxville in conjunction with the University of Tennessee.